carlocamilloni/Structural-Bioinformatics/README.md

 ### The repository is organised as follow:

-    Notes     : Slides of the lectures in the PDF format Notebooks : Colab Notebook for the practical
-    Data      : Additional files needed for the practicals
+    Notes     : Slides of the lectures in the PDF format Notebooks : Colab Notebooks for the practicals Data      : Additional files needed for the practicals

 ### Notes: